 Stainless steel or hardwearing quartz are ideal sink materials to withstand outdoor use.
 That being said, there are other options including granite, ceramic, and concrete or formed concrete (looks especially good if the benchtop and sink are formed from one piece of concrete).
-A single bowl sink to rinse off utensils or hide some of the cooking mess is all that’s needed.
+For the sink, you only need a single bowl to rinse off utensils or hide some of the cooking mess.

-With tapware, stainless steel is the most popular option because it has natural protection against the elements and requires minimal care.
-If you desperately want to use a specialty finish, look for PVD or electroplated finishes and avoid ‘powdercoated’ at all costs as this type of coating will fade or scratch off over time.
+With tapware, stainless steel is the most popular option.
+This is because it has natural protection against the elements and requires minimal care.
+If you desperately want to use a specialty finish, look for PVD or electroplated finishes.
+Avoid ‘powdercoated’ at all costs as this type of coating will fade or scratch off over time.

 Now that you have the essential items decided on, it’s time to work out the right layout.
 Just like an indoor kitchen, you want to create an ergonomic design.
 In an indoor kitchen, there is a ‘triangle rule’ where there should be no more than 3 steps between the sink, fridge and cooking area.
 In an outdoor kitchen, the fridge tends to be a bar fridge for drinks so it’s placement can be — and generally is — at the end of the kitchen.
 Instead, we suggest having no more than 3 steps between the sink, benchtop prep space, and cooking area.

-It’s also essential to have a decent amount of bench space next to your barbeque so if you’re short on space, it’s worth downsizing your sink to allow for more bench space here.
+It’s also essential to have a decent amount of bench space next to your barbeque.
+If you’re short on space, it’s worth downsizing your sink to allow for more bench space here.

 If you can incorporate drawers into your design, do it!
-By nature, drawers allow you to maximise space as they bring all of the contents of the drawer out, rather than having to crouch down and rearrange items to get what you need.
-This sleek outdoor kitchen by Hafele has a 3 drawer cabinet integrated into the design.
+By nature, drawers allow you to maximise space as they bring all of the contents of the drawer out.
+This is way better than having to crouch down and rearrange items to get what you need.

 5. Cabinetry and benchtop

 Now comes the fun part of bringing the design style to life.
-There was a time when outdoor cabinetry options were limited but more colours and timber-look grains have come onto the market.
-For example, Hafele have a fab range including ‘Cloud’, ‘Vintage White’, ‘Midnight’, ‘Brushed Metal’ and ‘Chestnut’, giving you the option of a white and bright outdoor kitchen, black and contemporary, industrial metal or earthy timber.
+Once upon a time, outdoor cabinetry options were limited.
+Now there is way more colours and timber-look grains that have come onto the market.
+These give you the option of a white and bright outdoor kitchen, black and contemporary, industrial metal or earthy timber.
 Some people also opt for glass doors which are durable but can be difficult to keep clean as they show water marks.
-Solid timber can also be a beautiful option, just be sure to choose a timber that is rated for outdoor use, such as Jarrah.
+Solid timber is also be a beautiful option!
+Just be sure to choose a timber that is rated for outdoor use, such as Jarrah.

-Tip: make sure the cabinetry you choose is fit for purpose.
+Tip: choose cabinetry fit for purpose.
 Even some ‘outdoor kitchen’ options are only suitable for undercover areas as they are weather resistant and not waterproof.

-When it comes to your benchtop, it’s important to look for durability above all else — especially if your kitchen is exposed to the elements.
+Look for bench top durability above all else — especially if your kitchen is exposed to the elements.
 Granite, engineered stone and stainless steel are the most popular options (although stainless steel will scratch with use).
-Concrete is another option however, these need to be custom made (generally on-site) by specialist tradespeople, costing a premium.
+Another beautiful option is concrete.
+However, these need to be custom made (generally on-site) by specialist tradespeople, costing a premium.

 Whatever benchtop material you choose, make sure your kitchen bench is deep enough for your appliances and sinks.
 Indoor kitchens have a standard depth of 600mm however, in an outdoor kitchen where oversized barbeques are often used, this isn’t enough.
 We recommend referring to the spec sheets of all the appliances you’ve chosen so you can adjust your benchtop depth to accommodate.

 To ensure you can use your outdoor kitchen year-round, it’s a good idea to look at the space as a whole.
 Are you able to install a ceiling fan to help keep the space cool and flies away during summer?
 Or if you really want to get fancy, why not install a misting system.
 And what about in winter?
 Radiant strip heaters are a sleek option, especially when they are hardwired into the ceiling or walls.
-If you have space for it, including an outdoor fireplace or firepit into your alfresco kitchen and dining zone would seriously elevate the space!
+If you have space for it, including an outdoor fireplace or firepit can seriously elevate the space!

 You should also consider wind and rain.
 Sunscreen blinds or waterproof blinds are popular inclusions.